sjentsch/lsjDocs/Ch10/Ch10_ChiSquare_2.rst

 |              | (same probability of saying “data”).        |
 +--------------+---------------------------------------------+

-And actually, since the null hypothesit is claiming that the true choice probabilities do not depend on the species of the person making the choice, we can let *P*\ :sub:`i` refer to this probability, e.g., *P*\ :sub:`1` is the true probability of choosing the puppy.
+And actually, since the null hypothesis is claiming that the true choice probabilities do not depend on the species of the person making the choice, we can let *P*\ :sub:`i` refer to this probability, e.g., *P*\ :sub:`1` is the true probability of choosing the puppy.